 The Place Of Technology In It All: The Way We Learn Is Now Digital

 Our lives are becoming highly digitalized, including the way we learn in the classroom and out of it.
 Children are now introduced to technology from a young age, and it is no longer a novelty but an essential part of their lives.
 In schools, it is a part of their curriculum and also a channel through which other subjects are delivered.
 In addition, the world of money itself has changed from the way loans are processed to the printing of money or coins.
 In the 1660’s, coins were made using hand tools, hand-hammering, and sometimes animal-powered presses.
 Thanks to steam-powered presses, production capacity has dramatically increased to billions of coins annually, as revealed by US mint facts.
-Currency production, particularly paper currency, is now embedded with motion technology and the use of a raised printing press as a way to address security concerns.

 At home, further learning and entertainment are anchored in technology thanks to video games, learning apps on tablets, and internet browsing.
 This is precisely the area that technology can be used to make an impact on the literacy levels of not only the younger population but society overall.
 With access to some variation of technology widened and more people having smartphones and financial apps, it provides the perfect platform to transmit financial lessons to help the population become smarter in finance.
 Apps such as Bankaroo and iAllowance are aimed at kids as young as 5 years old, proving it is never too early to teach children good money habits.
 The older population’s learning is now anchored in video and social media platforms, where small video bytes of basic financial lessons can prove effective in reaching a wide audience and being more impactful.